Michael J. Moynihan: Political views

 German social scientist Christian Dornbusch remarks that Moynihan's work "evokes a mindset which wants to design a future based on völkisch and fascist respectively national socialist thinkers.
-It's the same goal that the British fascist leader Sir Oswald Mosley rants about for minutes in the sample at the beginning of the live album Blot – Sacrifice in Sweden: »... we are fighting for nothing less than the revolution of the spirit of our people ...«".
+It's the same goal that the British fascist leader Sir Oswald Mosley rants about for minutes in the sample at the beginning of the live album Blot – Sacrifice in Sweden: '... we are fighting for nothing less than the revolution of the spirit of our people ...'".

 Moynihan has repeatedly denied political ties.
-In response to the various political accusations leveled against him, Moynihan calls the [far-right "a bunch of isolated losers" who are "all deluded".
+In response to the various political accusations leveled against him, Moynihan calls the far-right "a bunch of isolated losers" who are "all deluded".
 In response to accusations concerning the influence of his political views on the writing of Lords of Chaos, Moynihan made statements denouncing the far-right and white supremacism.
 The Southern Poverty Law Center later listed Moynihan as an intellectual leader of the far right for statements such as "The number of six million [Jews killed in the Holocaust] is just arbitrary and inaccurate [...]
 If I were given the opportunity to start up the next Holocaust, I would definitely have more lenient entry requirements than the Nazis."

+The anti-fascist researcher Spencer Sunshine offered this assessment of Moynihan's political evolution in 2024:

+Moynihan’s politics—or at least his representation of them—went in phases.
+In the first, roughly from 1989 to 1993, he was explicit about his interest in and desire to promote Masonite National Socialism while embracing Social Darwinism.
+By 1994, in the second stage, his self-identification moved closer to “fascist.”
+In the third, after Lords of Chaos came out in 1998, he became quite cagey and represented his view as being neither Left nor Right but also specified that they were neither National Socialist nor Social Darwinist.
+This was quickly followed by a fourth stage.
+Although still promoting Nazis and collaborators like Wiligut and Evola, Moynihan began expressing his allegiance to what could be called an ethno-separatism (although he did not use the term) based on sub-racial identities, a la de Benoist, and started using the description "radical traditionalist."

 Personal life

-Moynihan is involved in a long-standing collaborative and romantic relationship with musician Annabel Lee, with whom he has a child.
+Moynihan has a child with his partner Annabel.